Downtown Parking Management Plan

 Draft Downtown Parking Management Plan

 The Draft Downtown Parking Management Plan (Plan) summarizes the most recent parking inventory, supply, and demand study, including counts of the public on- and off-street parking supply.
 The Plan identifies specific parking strategies, which represent a toolbox of measures available to the City.
-To prioritize their application, they are broken into two phases: Phase 1 measures are anticipated to be implemented in FY 2023 - 2024.
-Phase 2 measures represent a suite of options for consideration at a later date on an as-needed basis.
+To prioritize their application, they are broken into two phases.

 PHASE 1 - The strategies in the first phase are recommended because of their relative ease of implementation.
 These strategies require comparatively little management and may by themselves result in an acceptable parking system for the City.
-However, the first phase strategies are somewhat limited in their effectiveness to manage parking demand and if the City finds they do not create a satisfactory parking environment, Phase 2 strategies are available.
 Phase 1 strategies include:

 Frequently Asked Questions